 Enter the Beet the Odds Sweepstakes here!

-- 1/3 cup Swerve Sweetener or other erythritol
+- ¼ cup powdered Swerve Sweetener or other powdered erythritol

 - For the cakes, puree beets and water together in a food processor or blender until smooth.